 Checking whether each heifer has reached puberty every year is not practical or cost-effective for most beef producers, but what if we could help ensure they reach their overall genetic potential before they are even born?
 You may not realize it but reaching a heifer’s genetic potential actually starts with the nutrition of her dam.
-Feeding performance trace minerals to cows during the last five months of gestation can help their female offspring reach puberty earlier.
+Feeding proven nutrition to cows during the last five months of gestation can help their female offspring reach puberty earlier.

 Let’s look at how helping heifers reach puberty earlier can improve their breeding ability, calving cycle and lifetime profitability.

 Herd longevity is an important factor that influences the profitability of our cow-calf operations.
 Heifers that conceive earlier in the breeding season will calve earlier in the calving season and will ultimately have a longer tenure in the herd.
 Additionally, calves that are born earlier in the calving season will be older and heavier at weaning, resulting in greater profitability.

 This was demonstrated in a research study in 2013.
 In this study, longevity data was collected on 2,195 heifers from producers in South Dakota and 16,549 individual heifers at the U.S. Meat Animal Research Center (USMARC).
 A significantly greater proportion of heifers that calved in the first 21 days of their first calving season had a longer average herd life than those heifers that calved later.1

 More Estrous Cycles Equals More Breeding Success with Zinpro® Availa® 4

 Now that we know earlier-calving heifers have greater herd longevity, how can we help them achieve this outcome?